How continuous improvement builds a competitive manufacturing operation

 Organizational leaders play a vital role in creating a culture of CI.
 Their actions, behaviors and commitment to CI influence employee confidence and buy-in.
 How leaders approach CI will determine their success at inspiring it among their teams, which ultimately determines the organization’s overall level of CI success.

-It is a large responsibility but fortunately, leaders can follow these 8 focus areas to inspire and guide their teams.
+It is a large responsibility but fortunately, leaders can follow these eight focus areas to inspire and guide their teams.

 What is the connection between integrative improvement and continuous improvement?